isayme/go-requestbin/README.md

 ## limit

-1. show up to 100 requests, others will not reture;
+1. show up to 100 requests, others will not return;

 ## mongodb

-create index with `expireAfterSeconds` option to auto delete saved requests.
+create index with `expireAfterSeconds` option to auto delete expired requests.

 ```
 db.requests.createIndex({ created: 1 }, { expireAfterSeconds: 86400 })